 Ball float valves (flow restrictors) will no longer be an option for new USTs or as replacements when a ball float valve fails.
-Owners must install a different type of overfill prevention device, such as a shut off valve in fill pipes or alarms and test it upon installation.
+Owners must install a different type of overfill prevention device, such as a shut off valve in fill pipes or alarms and test it upon installation and every 3 years thereafter.